PlinStudios/PlyPets/README.md

 Download the source and save it somewhere

-And also theres some libraries you should install
+You need to have [Python](https://www.python.org) installed And also theres some libraries you should install
-Just use pip install to download anything that pop up when running the program, except for the characterai api, use this command
+Just use pip install to download anything that pop up when running the program, except for the characterai api, use this command pls someone send me a list with the needed libraries(i don't remember what was built-in or installed by me)

 ```bash
 pip install git+https://github.com/kramcat/CharacterAI.git